SentulAsia/KPPaymentSDK/README.md

 ### License

-KPPaymentSDK is released under the MIT license.
+KPPaymentSDK is released under the BSD license.
 See [LICENSE] for details.

 [LICENSE]: /LICENSE